 At the end of the day, you return to your hotel and have the evening to yourself.

-Today, you are transferred to the airport in time for your flight to Buenos Aires where a Boundless Journeys representative will meet you (with your name on a sign in arrivals) to transfer either to the international airport for your flight home or to your hotel in Buenos Aires.
+After your boat journey, depending upon your flight departure, you may enjoy lunch in town, at the hotel, or airport (your guide will advise).
+You'll be transferred to the airport in time for your flight to Buenos Aires where a Boundless Journeys representative will meet you (with your name on a sign in arrivals) to transfer either to the international airport for your flight home or to your hotel in Buenos Aires.

 Please note that this is a typical itinerary, and actual activities may vary due to weather conditions, local events, and to allow serendipity to play a hand in your experience.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these or the order visited should the need arise.

-Round-trip Buenos Aires to Ushuaia (subject to change)
+El Calafate to Ushuaia to Buenos Aires (subject to change)

 See single supplement policy below.